evertonwilliamsjr/ELK_Stack_Project/README.md

   + In web browser: _http://[your.ELK-VM-Public.IP]:5601/app/kibana_
   - On localhost: sysadmin@10.1.0.4:curl localhost:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+## _As a **Bonus**, provided below are specific commands the user will need to run in order to download the playbooks, update the filess, etc._

 ---
 ### ADDITONAL NOTES: